polyapp/beta-robust-scheduling/README.md

    the optimal answers for instance dataseta/0.txt .... dataseta/99.txt store in the file dataseta/opt_std_config.txt

-3. use commond  "execuablefile dataset startno endno approx_fpt xi numberofthread" [for example, execuablefile dataseta 0 100 approx_fpt 10 8]
+3. use commond  "execuablefile dataset startno endno approx_fpt valxi numberofthread" [for example, execuablefile dataseta 0 100 approx_fpt 10 8]

+   the answers of Algorithm 3 (with parameter xi=valxi) for instance dataseta/0.txt .... dataseta/99.txt store in the file dataseta/approx_fpt_valxi.txt